Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Estimation and Inference

-The difference between the trimmed and untrimmed APE depends solely on the probability $\prob((\ubx'\beta_0,V) \in \mathcal{Z}_t| C = c) \in [0,1]$.
-Therefore, the trimmed APE is attenuated relative to its untrimmed counterpart, and the size of the bias depends on the discrepancy between the above probability and 1.
-An analogous result to the ASF bounds in equation \eqref{eq:ASFbounds} can be easily constructed when knowledge of $f_{U_t}$ is assumed, e.g., when $U_t$ has a logistic distribution.

 The following theorem shows that the APE is $\sqrt{Nb_N^3}$-consistent, where $b_N$ is a bandwidth satisfying Assumption B\ref{assn:ASFrates}.
-Like the ASF, the APE's rate of convergence does not depend on the dimension of $\X$.
+Like the ASF, the APE's rate of convergence does not depend on the dimensions of $\X$.